-Is a senior loved one struggling with essential indoor tasks and chores?
-If maintaining a clean house, for example, becomes too difficult for them, their home may become cluttered, uncomfortable, and even unsafe.
+Is your senior loved one struggling with essential indoor tasks and chores?
+As senior age, house cleaning and keeping things organized can become a real chore for seniors on their own.
+If maintaining a clean house becomes too difficult for them, their home may become cluttered, uncomfortable, and even unsafe.

 Seniors sometimes need extra assistance with keeping their homes tidy.
 As older adults age, their muscles often become weaker, and joints become more painful.
 Physical limitations may also affect their stamina and strength while taking care of daily household duties.